Your cart is empty

 | Warehousing | $0.01 - $0.03/kg/month | If you store at a bonded or commercial warehouse |

 As a rule of thumb, you can expect total landed cost to add roughly $0.30 to $0.80 per kilogram on top of the FOB price, depending on your destination and volume.
 A container of Grade 2 Yirgacheffe purchased at $8.00/kg FOB may land at approximately $8.50 to $8.80/kg at your warehouse.
+For a complete breakdown of every cost component from FOB Djibouti to your warehouse door, see our Ethiopian coffee landed cost guide.

 When purchasing Ethiopian green coffee, there are two main approaches to structuring the price in your contract:

 Best for: Importers who want cost certainty and are buying for near-term delivery.
 Roasters who have already priced their retail offerings and need predictable COGS (cost of goods sold).
+This is the most common contract type for Ethiopian coffee.

 All Ethiopian coffee export contracts are denominated in US Dollars (USD).
 The two standard payment methods used in Ethiopian coffee trade are: